ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 author: alaws
 ---

+Our team had previously built a tool to [investigate code quality from PR data](https://blog.scottlogic.com/2024/07/16/investigating-code-quality-from-pr-data.html).
+Building on this work, we set about finding a method to detect AI-written code, so we could investigate any potential differences in code quality between human and AI-written code.

+During our time on this project, we learnt some important lessons, including just how hard it can be to detect AI-written code, and the importance of good-quality data when conducting research.

+## Binoculars
 [Binoculars](https://github.com/ahans30/Binoculars) is a zero-shot method of detecting LLM-generated text, meaning it is designed to be able to perform classification without having previously seen any examples of these categories.
 This has the advantage of allowing it to achieve good classification accuracy, even on previously unseen data.

 A Binoculars score is essentially a normalized measure of how surprising the tokens in a string are to a Large Language Model (LLM).
 As you might expect, LLMs tend to generate text that is unsurprising to an LLM, and hence result in a lower Binoculars score.
 In contrast, human-written text often shows greater variation, and hence is more surprising to an LLM, which leads to higher Binoculars scores.